Kan'ichi Asakawa

 Kan'ichi Asakawa (朝河 貫一, Asakawa Kan'ichi) was a Japanese academic, author, historian, curator and peace advocate.
 Asakawa was Japanese by birth and citizenship though he lived the majority of his life in the United States.

 Early life and education

-Asakawa was born in Nihonmatsu, Japan, on December 20, 1873.
-He was educated at the Fukushima-ken Jinjo School in Fukushima Prefecture and at Waseda University in Tokyo before he traveled to the United States to study at Dartmouth College in Hanover, New Hampshire.
+Asakawa was born in Nihonmatsu, Japan, on December 20, 1873; his parents were Masazumi and Uta.
+Asakawa was educated at the Fukushima-ken Jinjo School in Fukushima Prefecture and at Waseda University in Tokyo before he traveled to the United States to study at Dartmouth College in Hanover, New Hampshire.
 There, he was awarded his Bachelor of Letters degree in 1899.
-He continued his studies at Yale University, earning his Doctor of Philosophy in 1902 with a dissertation entitled "The Reform of 645: An Introduction to the Study of the Origin of Feudalism in Japan".
+He continued his studies at Yale University, earning his Doctor of Philosophy in history in 1902 with a dissertation entitled "The Reform of 645: An Introduction to the Study of the Origin of Feudalism in Japan".

 Career

 Asakawa lectured at Dartmouth College in 1902; was a professor at Waseda University (1906–07); an instructor at Yale University (1907–10); and became an assistant professor at Yale University in 1910.
 He carried on special research in Japan in 1906–07 and 1917–19.
 He became a professor at Yale University in 1937, becoming the first Japanese professor at a major American university.
 He was the author of many works on Japan, his scholarly interest being medieval history.
 He taught history at Yale for 35 years.
 Among those he influenced was John Whitney Hall.

 In 1907, Asakawa was appointed curator of the East Asian Collection at Yale's Sterling Memorial Library.

 Asakawa helped found Asian studies in the United States.